-A large number of CCU patients will utilise the facilities of the nearby Cardiac Catheter Suite located at Warrington Hospital.
-Following a period of assessment on the CCU, patients may be referred to Liverpool Heart and Chest Hospital for further treatment if required.
+A large number of ACCU patients will also utilise the facilities of the Cardiac Catheter Suite also located at Warrington Hospital.
+Following a period of assessment on the ACCU/HC, patients will often be referred to Liverpool Heart and Chest Hospital for further investigations, treatment or interventions.

 We have a dedicated, fully digital, flat panel Cardiac Catheter Laboratory.
 The imaging/monitoring system includes Siemens Artis / Sensis angiography equipment with Medcon archive and reporting system.
 The Catheter Suite undertakes approximately 1,500 diagnostic procedures per annum.
 You can read more about angiography here.